 Dr. Fontana is also the Co-PI of Acute Liver Failure Study Group.
 This consortium of 13 major medical centers has played an important role in moving the field forward in improving outcomes and demonstrating the safety and efficacy of IV N-acetylcysteine to patients with non-acetaminophen related ALF.
 Other ongoing studies are exploring the use of Rotational Thromboelastography (ROTEM) in ALF patients as well as the deployment of a radiolabeled methacetin breath test to identify patients who may recover without a transplant.

 Dr. Pratima Sharma was also the first to show that MELD-based allocation policy was associated with increased risk of new onset end stage renal disease.
 She and colleagues further constructed and validated a renal-risk index (RRI) that would predict the future risk of post-LT End Stage Renal Disease (ESRD).
 RRI model included 14 recipient factors independently associated (p<.05) with post-LT ESRD.
-The RRI calculator can be used as a clinical tool that risk stratify patients at the time of LT to personalize immunosuppression.

 Dr. Christopher Sonnenday, Surgical Director for the liver transplant program, and Dr. Englesbe spearheaded the work on sarcopenia and frailty among liver transplant candidates and recipients.
 Now they are actively working towards incorporating their work in the Prehab Program for liver transplant candidates.
 Research protocols offering the latest treatments for patients with hepatitis C, alcoholic hepatitis and cholangiocarcinoma are also ongoing.
 Other studies include efforts led by Dr. Monica Tincopa regarding the optimal means of assessing cardiac risk prior to and after liver transplantation.
 Finally, Michigan Medicine has been a leader in the use of radiation therapy and other neo-adjuvant treatments for the management of liver cancer such as Y-90, which have led to improved outcomes and more patients becoming eligible for transplant.